Ley789/SimpleRayTracer/Thesis/thesis.md

 ### Advantage of Diagrams over POV-ray

-There are several advantages of using Diagrams over POV-Ray
+There are several advantages of using Diagrams over POV-Ray:

 * Diagrams can describe more scenes than the text-base description of POV-Ray.
 For example an animation in Diagrams is a scene that changes over time.
 This cannot be described in POV-Ray.
 * Scene descriptions are generally shorter in Diagrams than in POV-Ray because Diagrams scenes can take advantages of the expression power of Haskell.
 * Extension of Diagrams is independent of the backend.
 That means that backends can support the features of Diagrams.
 A extension of the text-base scene description of POV-Ray only makes sense if POV-Ray supports the extension.